 In the United States, the threat of ISIS is somewhat different and on a smaller scale.
 The group to date has not had command and control of any of the attacks that have occurred here.
-Lone actors or insular groups, often self-directed, pose the most simpler plots often involving firearms that do not require advanced skills, outside training, or communication with others.
+Lone actors or insular groups, often self-directed, pose the most serious threat, and home-grown violent extremists will likely continue gravitating to simpler plots often involving firearms that do not require advanced skills, outside training, or communication with others.